webtides/luna-docs/content/docs/concepts.md

 ## Components

-Components are one of the core concepts of `moon-js`.
+Components are one of the core concepts of `luna-js`.
 They are based on [@webtides/element-js](https://github.com/webtides/element-js/blob/main/docs/README.md) which is based on the WebComponents standard.
 It's probably a good idea to skip through the element-js docs before continuing.

-Components should be placed in a `componentsDirectory` specified in the `moon.config.js`.
+Components should be placed in a `componentsDirectory` specified in the `luna.config.js`.

 Read more about components inside the dedicated [components section](/components/concepts).